 For a long time, a good password policy has had 3 key factors: strong passwords, periodic change of passwords, and activation of Multifactor Authentication.
 Nowadays the value of periodic password change is questionable and many organizations, like NIST and Microsoft, find this obsolete and worthless.
 What will happen if periodic password change will be dropped?

 Let me present a very common scenario: after a long vacation or sick leave you will return to work and will find out, that your passwords have expired or soon will be.
 In the worst case it is already expired, you have lost access to your workstation or important folders and files.
-Big red notifications on desktop asks to turn to IT administrators.
-After minutes, sometimes hours, you will gain back the rights to read documents or login to domain but have lost valuable working hours and then password change request tab prompts on your screen.
-Of course, you will choose the easy way out- change just one letter or will add a number or special character to the end and just to get it done.
-At the end of the day asking yourself- why it matters?
+Big red notifications on the desktop ask to turn to IT administrators.
+After minutes, sometimes hours, you will gain back the rights to read documents or login to the domain but have lost valuable working hours and then password change request tab prompts on your screen.
+Of course, you will choose the easy way out change just one letter or will add a number or special character to the end just to get it done.
+At the end of the day ask yourself- why does it matter?
 In 60 or 90 days I need to change it again, doesn’t matter how complicated or strong password I choose.
 It is in human nature to choose the easy way out or invest as little time possible in tasks, that are not interested or there is no personal gain nor outcome.

 The same paragraph from Regulation SP 800-63B also recommends dropping common knowledge of requesting complex passwords, that are for example 15 characters long, requires one upper and lower case, number, special character, etc. Direct quote: “Paragraph 9 recommends against the use of composition rules (e.g., requiring lower-case, upper-case, digits, and/or special characters) for memorized secrets.
 These rules provide less benefit than might be expected because users tend to use predictable methods for satisfying these requirements when imposed (e.g., appending a “!” to a memorized secret when required to use a special character).
 The frustration they often face may also cause them to focus on minimally satisfying the requirements rather than devising a memorable but complex secret.
 Instead, a blacklist of common passwords prevents subscribers from choosing very common values that would be particularly vulnerable, especially to an online attack.